by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Employees earn a 30-minute meal break for working at least six hours that span across 11:00am and 2:00pm (example: working from 10:00am-4:00pm).

-Employees earn an additional 20-minute meal break between 5:00pm and 7:00pm, if their workday begins before 11:00am, and ends after 7:00pm.
+Employees earn an additional 20-minute meal break between 5:00pm and 7:00pm, if his or her workday begins before 11:00am, and ends after 7:00pm.

 Breastfeeding Breaks